Urban legends about drugs: Police officer unwittingly drinks LSD

 In this legend, which dates back to 1970, a police (or customs) officer pulls over a driver believed to have been drinking, sees that the driver has a water bottle, and demands a taste of it to see if it contains alcohol.
 The officer does not taste any alcohol, so the driver either gets off completely or merely gets a speeding ticket.
 Shortly afterward, the officer begins tripping very hard and stares into space, since the swig of "water" he took actually contained numerous "hits" of LSD.
 In some versions of the legend, the officer consumes enough LSD to actually go insane.
 According to Snopes.com, there are no verifiable reports of this ever happening, even decades after the legend was first told, and it is thus considered spurious.

-"Permatripping" and retention of LSD in spinal fluid
+"Permatripping" and HPPD

-This legend may have its foundation in the fact that chronic use can result in flashbacks and hallucinogen persisting perception disorder (HPPD).